30 Incredible Things to Do in Taitung, Southeastern Taiwan

 It’s a popular stop for drivers on the highway just a few minutes north of Xiaoyeliu.
 Bus 8101 and a few others make the trip from Taitung – use GoogleMaps for the current times.
 However, it’s not possible or easy to access the water here.

 Continuing north from Jialulan, Fushan Fishing Harbor (富山漁港) is another slice of coast with lots of rocky pools to explore.
-It is just before the long Shanyuan Beach (杉原灣沙灘), which is beautiful but difficult to access unless you are staying at one of the guesthouses along the it, such as this one.
+It is just before the long Shanyuan Beach (杉原灣沙灘), a beautiful beach with guesthouses such as this one.

 Dulan Surf Town